Thanks to Leslie Harvey from Trips with Tykes for being our guest blogger today.

 Alameda is one of the East Bay’s best-kept secrets.
 My neighbors often joke that “we like it that way!”
 But I love Alameda too much not to share the fun it has to offer with friends who live nearby.
 In the summertime, there are so many cheap (or free!) activities for kids and families.
 Consider making the trip to our fair island this summer to enjoy some of these events and traditions.

 1) Concerts at the Cove

-Alameda offers three free Friday evening concerts every summer right by the Crab Cove Visitor Center at Crown Beach.
-Bring a blanket and a picnic and come enjoy good music and local food (including wine and beer from Alameda’s own Rock Wall Wine Company and Faction Brewing).
+Alameda offers free concerts every summer right by the Crab Cove Visitor Center at Crown Beach.
+Bring a blanket and a picnic and enjoy good music and local food (including wine and beer from Alameda’s own Rock Wall Wine Company and Faction Brewing).
 The concerts run from 5:30 to 7:30 pm, so you can still get the little ones in bed at a reasonable hour.
-A Tom Petty tribute band already played earlier this summer.
-August 8th’s concert will be a Battle of the Bands.
+A Tom Petty tribute band played last year.
+August 10th’s concert will be the cleverly named East Bay Mudd.

 2) High Scores Arcade Museum

 Many people know about Alameda’s magnificent Pacific Pinball Museum, but you also shouldn’t miss a newer addition to our gaming scene, High Scores Arcade Museum.
 Located on Park Street, this business features classic arcade games from the 1980s and 1990s like Tetris, Pac-Man, and Mortal Kombat II.
 Admission is $6 for one hour of unlimited play or $12 for a day pass.